medievallibraries/latin-writers/README.md

 writer:              # identifer for the attributed writer
 title:               # work's name, assumed to be in Latin
 title-description:   # for an English descriptive name, rendered without italics
-type:                # 'attributed' for likely attributions to a writer, marked '(attrib.)'
+subtype:                # 'attributed' for likely attributions to a writer, marked '(attrib.)'
                      # 'spurious' for disproven attributions to a writer, rendered in quotes
 description:   # short label shown before references
 date-published:      # date (not structured)